jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/livesync/index.md

 1. On your app's Overview page, click **EDIT CODE**.
 The Web IDE opens.
 2. Click the dropdown menu next in the run bar and click **+**.
 ![Clicking Plus icon in the run bar][7]
 3. On the Edit Launch Configuration menu, append an indication that this is a test version of your app app, like `-live`, to the app's name and host.
-Give the new launch configuration a name.
+DevOps Services will automatically provide a launch configuration name.
 ![Edit Launch Configuration menu][8]
 4. Click **SAVE**.